SEARCH

 Property imagery laws

-Property listing imagery
+Property listing video

 Agents must not give misleading information about a property and this law extends to images of the property.
 Dodgy agents alter images in many ways to make a property more appealing.
 Legally, they must not: